-By considering the function, durability and attachment needed for your application, it should be easy to find affordable, durable equipment label.
-Of course, if you still have questions, a Metalcraft ID Specialist is available to help via email or at 800-437-5283 .
+By considering the function, durability, and attachment needed for your application, it should be easy to find affordable, durable equipment labels.
+Of course, if you still have questions, a Metalcraft ID Specialist is available to help via email or at 800-437-5283.

 Metalcraft to Launch New RFID Security TagConsumers tend to believe in the integrity of most of the people and products they come into contact with and use.
 Occasionally, however, the…